ceph/ceph/doc/dev/development-workflow.rst

 * rgw lead is Yehuda Sadeh
 * CephFS lead is Gregory Farnum
 * rados lead is Samuel Just
-* rbd lead is Josh Durgin
+* rbd lead is Jason Dillaman

 The ``developer`` assigned to an issue is responsible for it.
 The status of an open issue can be: